Volnyii/PSP-HPInvert-plugin/README.md

 2. Hold **START**.
 3. Turn the PSP on while continuing to hold START.
 4. ARK-4 should boot with plugins disabled.
-5. Remove or disable headPhoneFix in `PLUGINS.TXT`.
+5. Remove or disable headphonefix in `PLUGINS.TXT`.

 ### Technical overview

 The fault occurs below the normal application audio layer: the physical headphone-detect state reported through Syscon has reversed polarity.

-headPhoneFix does not patch individual games or redirect audio streams.
+headphonefix does not patch individual games or redirect audio streams.
 It corrects the headphone-detection state used by the PSP system.

 At startup in each environment, the plugin discovers the active Syscon